atticedit/jukebox-jury/README.md

 ## Project Requirements

   * Simple feature set
-  * CRUD
+  * CRUD operations
   * Test-driven development
-  * A query or two that will reveal connections not otherwise seen
+  * A query that will reveal connections not otherwise seen

 ## Feature List